rehan4me/ng2-spring-boot-CURD/README.md

 ```
 The backend server will start at http://localhost:8080.

-Run frontend app using npm
+####Run frontend app using npm

 ```
 $ npm start
 ```

 Now project is ready.
-Go to following url http://localhost:4200.
+Try it here http://localhost:4200.